As a graphics designer, have you ever encountered a beautiful font being used by a website that you’d like to use as well on your project?

 - Click on the WhatRuns icon and wait for the retrieving process

-- Now you see the font name that has identified by the tool
+- Now you see the font name that has been identified by the tool

 So, that’s the best way to find out the font name of a website.
-In my opinion, the browser extension still manages the most convenient way to identify font name easily.
+In my opinion, the browser extension still manages the most convenient way to identify font names in a quick manner.

 What do you think?
 What is your favorite tool for figuring out the font name?